1. Attendance

 Grading Scale

-For the 2021-22 school year we will maintain the 0-100 Point System as our grading scale for report card grades.
+Bushwick Leaders’ High School grading scale is on a 0-100 Point System for report card grades.
 Refer to the table below for a translation of grades from one scale to another.

 Point System | Letter Grade | Grade Point Average | Standards/Mastery-Based |